ROCm/HIP/docs/how-to/debugging.rst

         This ``gdb`` command does not use an equal (=) sign.

 * The GDB backtrace shows a path in the runtime.
 This is because a fault is caught by the runtime, but it is generated by an asynchronous command running on the GPU.
 * To determine the true location of a fault, you can force the kernels to run synchronously by setting the environment variables ``AMD_SERIALIZE_KERNEL=3`` and ``AMD_SERIALIZE_COPY=3``.
-This forces HIP runtime to wait for the kernel to finish running before retuning.
+This forces HIP runtime to wait for the kernel to finish running before returning.
 If the fault occurs when a kernel is running, you can see the code that launched the kernel inside the backtrace.
 The thread that's causing the issue is typically the one inside ``libhsa-runtime64.so``.
 * VM faults inside kernels can be caused by:

     * Incorrect code (e.g., a for loop that extends past array boundaries)